wpengine/hwptoolkit/examples/next/client-app-router-fetch-data/README.md

 ### Accessing the database

+>**Note:** This is an optional feature and you can also use `pnpm wp:db:query` also to query the database.
 The database can be accessed at `http://localhost:8888/adminer.php` with the following details:

 | Field     | Value      |
 |-----------|------------|